Sweden's AB Volvo starts series production of heavy electric trucks

-STOCKHOLM, Sept 14 (Reuters) - Swedish truck maker AB Volvo VOLVb.ST said on Wednesday it was starting series production of heavy electric trucks.
+STOCKHOLM, Sept 14 (Reuters) - Swedish truck maker AB Volvo VOLVb.ST said on Wednesday it was starting series production of heavy electric trucks, catering to a growing demand for zero-emission transport.

 It said in a statement it was beginning series production of the electric versions of models Volvo FH, Volvo FM and Volvo FMX, which represent around two thirds of group sales.